 - Associate Editor Journal of Robotic Surgery (Springer) 2006 - present

-- Advisory Panel US Obstetrics & Gynecology (Touch Briefings) 2008
+- Advisory Panel US Obstetrics and Gynecology (Touch Briefings) 2008

 - Editorial Advisory Board The Journal of Minimally Invasive Gynecology 2009

-- Editorial Board of Obstetrics & Gynecology 2009
+- Editorial Board of Obstetrics and Gynecology 2009

 in vitro fertilization, in vitro fertilization and reproductive endocrinology and infertility, laparoscopic surgery, infertility surgery, laparoscopy, reproductive endocrinology and infertility, sterilization reversal, infertility